Training in Teaching

 Preparing for Teaching

-To prepare for their teaching assignment, Tufts IRACDA scholars participate in a full-time, three-week intensive course that introduces them to important pedagogical principles.
+To prepare for their teaching assignment, Tufts IRACDA scholars participate in the Graduate Institute for Teaching Program (GIFT Program) a full-time, three-week intensive course that introduces them to important pedagogical principles.
 Topics covered include syllabus and course design; curriculum development; presentation skills; engaging and motivating students; leading group discussions, lab sections, and class projects; teaching with technology; assessment; and teacher-student relationships.
 At the end of the course, each scholar presents a sample lesson that is video taped for subsequent review and receives peer and instructor feedback.
 This training is augmented with workshops on topics such as effective course design, active learning, teaching with technology and implicit bias.